 Sample Packing List

 Please note that this list is only a guide.
 Most of the items listed here, other than certain prescription medication and travel documents, can be purchased in Minnesota.
-However, during orientation, we will have limited time for shopping, so please do your best to come prepared.

 Information about packing restrictions on international flights can be found on the Transportation Security Administration (TSA) website, or by checking with your airline.

 - vaccination certificate

 - extra spending cash for gifts, meals, and activities not included in the program

 - credit/ATM card (for emergencies or instead of cash)